 You can use the Provider Directory to find the network pharmacy you want to use.
-There are changes to our network of pharmacies for next year.
+Our network has changed more than usual for 2018.
 An updated Provider Directory is located on our website at MedStarMedicareChoice.com.
 You may also call Member Services for updated provider information or to ask us to mail you a Provider Directory.
-Please review the 2017 Provider Directory to see which pharmacies are in our network.
+We strongly suggest that you review our current Provider Directory to see if your pharmacy is still in our network.
+This is important because, with a few exceptions, you must get your prescriptions filled at a network pharmacy if you want our plan to cover (help you pay for (them).